jonaswahringer/ldap-php/README.md

 # ldap-php

-LDAP connection with php, using MVC design pattern
+Web-based Active Directory connection with LDAP using php, according to the MVC design pattern.

+Executing this program you get to:
-- displaying users and groups
+- display users and groups
-- force user to change password at next login
+- force users to change password at next login
-- change user password
+- change users password

+Requirements:
+- Windows Server
+- VM running the Server, setting the lan segment to Host-Only
+- XAMPP to run the web-application locally